How do I reference and cite Canadian case law?

 Answer

 APA does not provide guidance on citing Canadian case law.
 The following suggested format is based on citation practices used by the Canadian Legal Information Institute, and the information provided in the APA manual for American cases and court decisions.
+Please note that the case name is italicized for both the reference and the citation.

 Create a reference